noajshu/scotus-speech/README.md

 - language modeling of legal dialogue
 - academic study of SCOTUS oral arguments
 - chatbots / AI

-## How to generate the data
-The script `steps.sh` will run the three steps of the pipeline:

-1. scrape the SCOTUS website
-2. download all transcript PDFs and recording MP3s
-3. parse PDF transcripts into conversation text, extracting speaker information
-4. tokenize transcripts to the word and punctuation level

 ## Format notes